 Publication overview and some notes for collectors

 The publication history of Zork is long and varied.
 Following below is a enumeration of different guises in which the venerable game has been seen in shops, with some pictures of items in my own collection.
 Zork came out in a somewhat larger number of different packagings than is normal for a software product that goes through the usual premium—budget—anthology—shovelware cycle.
 This is possibly the result of the development of Infocom's product line and packaging evolution itself.
 After the company's demise, the owner of the rights to the Infocom's library, Activision, capitalized on the former's geeky and almost mythical status by publishing a number of anthologies (Lost Treasures, Masterpieces, and the various "Collections").
 Has any game received such diverse packaging?
 (For more detailed information, the holds an impressive amount of information about Zork and other Infocom releases over the years.)

 "Barbarian" Zork by Personal Software

 This difficult to find and coveted incarnation came out for Tandy TRS-80 in 1980, and was sold in a so-called "baggie" - a zip-loc plastic bag - with a 5.25" floppy disk and a manual (printed in the Radio Shack TRS-80 style with the logo on the front, as it was licensed to the Tandy corporation).
 One year later, an Apple II version was introduced, this time in a proper cardboard box but with the same artwork.
 The story file is is possibly release 15, at least the Apple II version.

-Slightly less difficult to find than Barbarian Zork, and significantly lower in price (but still rather costly).
-The cardboard back and plastic cover are likely to be quite fragile and/or damaged after 35 years.
+Less difficult to find than Barbarian Zork, and significantly lower in price (but still rather costly).
+The cardboard back and plastic cover are likely to be quite fragile and/or damaged nearly 40 years.
 Came out at least for Atari 8-bit and Apple II, and likely others.
 The rectangular version depicted below appears to be a relatively early version; the back lists Zork I, Zork II, and Deadline (Zork III was to follow thereafter).
 A brochure for the Zork User's Group was included.